 MP for South Ribble

-Paul Foster is the Labour and Co-operative MP for South Ribble, elected in 2024.
-He serves as a backbench MP and has been a member of the Select Committee on the Armed Forces Bill since February 2026.
-His voting history shows strong party loyalty overall, but an unusually low attendance rate and a small number of rebel votes on end-of-life amendments in 2025.
+Paul Foster is the Labour (Co-op) MP for South Ribble, first elected in 2024.
+He sits on the Select Committee on the Armed Forces Bill from February 2026.
+His voting record places him on the centre-left of Parliament.

 Generated 21 February 2026